ashubham/tokenizer.js/README.md

 - Battle tested on all modern browsers (and IE11).
 - Fully customizable using CSS.
 - Hooks and callbacks included.
+- Support for IME locales like (Hiragana, Kenji etc.)

 ## Usage
 ```html